 The Plant Booster self watering system will look after watering your plant, but looking after the plant, dead-heading, trimming and adding in fertilizer to your container plant during the season will boost the plant’s performance.

 If your containers don’t have slow release fertilizer already added into the soil of the container, using a fertilizer tube to add it in is an easy way to do it.

-It is hard to say how long the fertilizer lasts because that depends on the fertilizer used, temperature, and the water drip rate, but using a Koch Polyon slow release fertilizer like an 18-6-12, or 16-6-12, I have noticed a significant improvement in the plant’s performance for a period of several months.
+It is hard to say how long the fertilizer lasts because that depends on the fertilizer used, temperature, and the water drip rate, but using a Ozmocote Koch Polyon slow release fertilizer like an 18-6-12, or 16-6-12, I have noticed a significant improvement in the plant’s performance for a period of several months.

 Note that because of the way the Plant Booster system works, basically everything dripped into the plant stays in the plant because unlike conventional systems, the plant only gets as much water as it needs, not to the point where excess water drips out (taking nutrients with it)

-For best effect I recommend changing out the fertilizer every 6 to 8 weeks.
+For best effect I recommend changing out the fertilizer every 8 to 12 weeks.
 Occasionally adding in a supplementary shot of a liquid fertilizer like Miracle-Gro won’t hurt either.